NatalieCheong/Multi-Agent-Entertainment-Intelligence-Platform/README.md

 ## 🌟 Acknowledgments

-This project represents innovative work in the intersection of Multi-Agent AI systems and protocol standardization.
+This project represents innovative work in the intersection of Multi-Agent AI systems and entertainment intelligence.
 Special recognition to:

 - **Anthropic** for the Claude AI platform and MCP protocol development
 - **OpenAI** for GPT-4 and advanced language model capabilities
 - **The Open Source Community** for foundational tools and libraries
 - **Netflix** for inspiring the entertainment industry use case
-- **TMDB** for providing alternative data sources and APIs
+- **TMDB** for providing comprehensive entertainment data APIs
+- **Entertainment Industry** for real-world use case validation

 ## 🔗 Related Projects